LurF43nDT/LurF43nDT/README.md

 - 👋 Hi, I’m Simon Faksvåg
 - 👀 I’m interested in most tech related things!
-- 🌱 I’m currently learning Fullstack web Development and programming, im also learning 3D modelling and animasion
+- 🌱 I’m currently learning Fullstack Web Development and programming, im also learning 3D modelling and animation
 - 💞️ I’m looking to collaborate on whatever you would have me work on!
-- 📫 How to reach me, reach out.
+- 📫 How to reach me. simon.faksvag@gmail.com
 - 😄 Pronouns: Spirit Penguin
 - ⚡ Fun fact: MonkeyDonkeyDuck